 Figure 2.
 Alignment of Regional plan of Action 2.0.

-The M&E plan framework presents the following measurable Objectives, Targets, Regional Activities of the ROPA 2.0.
+The M&E plan framework presents the following measurable Objectives, Targets, Regional Activities of the RPOA 2.0.
 This framework also includes indicators, M&E target to be achieved, data frequency, data flow, means of verification and reporting.
 Evaluating and tracking the activities undertaken by using various methods such as survey, testing, questionnaire, interview or focus group discussion.
 Reporting will be made to the Committee of Senior Officials and Council of Ministers at the conclusion of the plan.

 RPOA 2.0 Objectives, Targets and Regional Activities